 The Uganda Museum in Kampala displays and exhibits ethnological, natural-historical and traditional life collections of Uganda’s cultural heritage.
 This is East Africa’s oldest museum and it was founded in 1908 after Governor George Wilson called for “all articles of interest” on Uganda to be procured.

 Also among the collections in the Uganda Museum are playable musical instruments, hunting equipment, weaponry, archaeology, and entomology.

-The Kasubi Tombs site is a burial ground for the previous four Kabaka’s of Buganda Kingdom.
-It’s also recognized as a UNESCO world heritage site and thousands of people come here every year to learn more about the history of Buganda Kingdom.
+The Kasubi Tombs site is a burial ground for the previous four Kabakas of the Buganda Kingdom.
+It’s also recognized as a UNESCO world heritage site and thousands of people come here every year to learn more about the history of the Buganda Kingdom.

 Batwa People & Experiences

 Enjoy cultural encounters with the local people in Bwindi forest i.e. Bakiga and Batwa communities with village walks, blacksmith visits, craft shops, and vibrant dances.

 Some of the Communities with Cultural encounters in Bwindi include; the Buhoma Community, the Nkuringo Community Conservation and Development Foundation (NCCDF), Nkuringo Cultural Centre (NCC).

 The Batwa are also found in Mgahinga National Park and clearly demonstrate hunting techniques, gather honey, point out medicinal plants and demonstrate how to make bamboo cups.